Here are some creative Christmas gift wrapping ideas that will not only lend your presents a personal touch but are also sustainable and waste-free.

 The idea behind wrapping gifts in towels stems from a traditional Japanese practice known as “Furoshiki.”
 You can find these so-called “gift wrapping cloths” and wrapping techniques on the internet, just google away.

 You can either use your own cloths or buy new ones.
 When buying new, be sure to purchase from sustainable sources.
-You can find handmade products from your local area on Etsy, for example.
+You can find handmade products from your local area on Etsy.
 Just make sure the person you’re wrapping the gift for likes it too!

 7. Reusable Packaging: Tins and Chocolate Boxes

-The holiday season is the time for all kinds of Christmas cookies, filled chocolates and other festive tasty treats.
-These often come packaged in elaborate aluminum tins or thick paper boxes – two examples of sustainable Christmas gift wrapping ideas that are bound to impress.
-Just thoroughly wipe the boxes clean, before you fill them.
+The holiday season is the time for all kinds of Christmas cookies, filled chocolates, and other festive tasty treats.
+These often come packaged in elaborate aluminum tins or thick paper boxes – two examples of sustainable Christmas wrapping ideas that are bound to impress.
+Just thoroughly wipe the boxes clean before you fill them.

 Another benefit of this gift wrapping idea: The gift itself will remain an utter surprise.
 That shape of that reused Valentine’s day box says nothing about its contents.
 Those will remain a mystery until Christmas day.

-Tip: Have a look around for vintage tins at your local flea market.
+Tip: Have a look around for vintage tins at your local flea market or thrift store.

 8. Upcycling-Ideas: Reuse Toilet Paper or Paper Towel Rolls